JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 Hello World!
 ```

 This is very annoying and it prevents developing packages in a pleasant way.
 Luckily, there is a very handy package [Revise](https://github.com/timholy/Revise.jl) that can make this process significantly more pleasant.
 The Revise package provides a lot of handy functionality, however, we will present only the basic usage.
-More advanced usage cases can be found in the [documentation](https://timholy.github.io/Revise.jl/stable/) of the Revise package.
+More advanced use cases can be found in the [documentation](https://timholy.github.io/Revise.jl/stable/) of the Revise package.

 The basic use case is as follows.
 If we want to develop a package and we have a fresh Julia session, we first load the Revise package, and then we load any other packages that we want to use or develop.